sbkirby/imagehub-librarian/README.rst

 Flask
 -----
 Before images are accessible from Flask, a link to the image folder must be created.
-Change 'YOUR_HOME_DIRECTORY' to the appropriate folder name::
+Change ``YOUR_HOME_DIRECTORY`` to the appropriate folder name::

     cd /home/YOUR_HOME_DIRECTORY/IOTstack/flaskblog/static